 - Using the sturdy object for more force, push the fist in and up in a quick motion to force the object out of the throat.

-If a person is still conscious but cannot breathe, there are a couple of things a person near them can try.
+If a person is near someone who is still conscious but cannot breathe, there are a couple of things that person can try.

 The Heimlich maneuver

-Performing the Heimlich maneuver, or abdominal thrusts, on another person may help dislodge the pill.
+Performing the Heimlich maneuver, or abdominal thrusts, on another person may help dislodge a stuck pill.

 Follow these steps:

-- Stand behind the person, wrap your arms around their waist, and lean them forward slightly.
+- The first person should stand behind the choking person, wrap their arms around the choking person’s waist, and lean them forward slightly.

-- Make a fist with one hand and place it just above the person’s belly button, using the other hand to hold onto your wrist.
+- The helper should then should make a fist with one hand and place it just above the choking person’s belly button, using their other hand to hold onto their first hand by the wrist.

-- Quickly squeeze your hands in and upward slightly into the person’s abdomen.
+- They should then quickly squeeze their hands in and upward slightly into the person’s abdomen.

-- Repeat this action up to five times or until the pill comes out of their mouth.
+- Repeat this action up to five times or until the pill comes out of the choking person’s mouth.

 People can also try using a combination of back blows and abdominal thrusts to try to dislodge a pill in someone else by doing the following: